canonical/ubuntu-cloud-docs/docs/all-clouds/all-clouds-how-to/migrate-kernel-variants.rst

 .. note::
    | This workflow is not intended to be used at scale.
 This should be done as part of the deployment process for a new instance or as part of creating a golden image.
 Pre-existing instances may require additional manual intervention to address incompatibilities.

-The following is a step-by-step guide as to how this process can be completed.

 In this example, we assume you have launched an Ubuntu instance on Azure.
 You started on the ``linux-azure`` kernel package by default and want to migrate to the ``linux-azure-lts-22.04`` kernel package.